chrismdp/chrismdp.github.com/_posts/2015-03-11-why-games-coders-dont-use-tdd-and-why-it-matters.md

 * **They use automated testing where the code is risky.** John Carmack recently wrote about the value of testing in his [essay on functional code](http://gamasutra.com/view/news/169296/Indepth_Functional_programming_in_C.php):

-<div class='alert alert-info'><em>"Whenever I come across a finicky looking bit of code now, I split it out into a separate pure function and write tests for it.
-Frighteningly, I often find something wrong in these cases, which means I'm probably not casting a wide enough net."<br/><br/>-- John Carmack</em></div>
+{% include callout.html color="#d9edf7" text="\"Whenever I come across a finicky looking bit of code now, I split it out into a separate pure function and write tests for it.
+Frighteningly, I often find something wrong in these cases, which means I'm probably not casting a wide enough net.\"-- John Carmack" %}

 ## What are games developers missing?